Different Types of Plungers for Toilets

 Unique Design Tailored for Toilets

-The flange plunger, often referred to as the toilet plunger, is specifically designed to tackle blockages in the toilet bowl.
-Unlike the classic cup plunger, the flange plunger features a soft rubber cup with an extended flange at the bottom.
+The flange plunger, also known as the toilet plunger, is made for unclogging toilet bowls.
+It’s got a soft rubber cup with an extended flange at the bottom, a feature that sets it apart.

 Effectiveness in Creating a Strong Seal